 - Community focus: Community-engagement activities offer fun, fast ways to engage with parents, children, and the community at large.

 The LifeSmarts OTC Medicine Safety Mentoring Project represents strong partnerships, which drive everything we do here at LifeSmarts.
 We are gratified to work with dedicated educators seeking current consumer lessons for the classroom, competitive coaches looking for every advantage in preparing their teams for online and live competition, and enthusiastic student participants with a strong sense of community involvement.
-We are also gratified to have the support and encouragement of our funding partner, McNeil Consumer Healthcare.
+We are also gratified to have the support and encouragement of our funding partner, Johnson & Johnson Consumer Inc.

 We know LifeSmarts gives students the skills they need to succeed as adults, and we know students are eager to apply what they learn at home and in their communities.
 We have seen LifeSmarts students embrace the Safety Smart project, conduct food waste audits with gusto, and produce creative PSAs to educate their peers.
 We are excited to present students and coaches with this community outreach effort and see where they will take it!